Goldman banker had raised ethics concerns: NYT

-James Katzman, a former Goldman partner and leader of its West Coast mergers-and-acquisitions practice, had used the whistle-blower hotline in 2014 to report on the investment bank trying to hire a customer's child and colleagues' repeated attempts to obtain and then share confidential client information, the paper reported nyti.ms/2CJ9wEq.
+James Katzman, who led the bank's West Coast mergers-and-acquisitions practice, had used the whistle-blower hotline in 2014 to report on the investment bank trying to hire a customer's child and colleagues' repeated attempts to obtain and then share confidential client information, the paper reported nyti.ms/2CJ9wEq.

 The investigation was taken up by the bank’s general counsel and Katzman was urged to move past his complaints, the newspaper reported, citing several people familiar with the interactions.